 Equity in earnings/(loss) from affiliates represents our share of earnings and profits of investments held within affiliated entities.
 A majority of these investments are comprised of real estate securities, loans and our investment in AG Arc.
-The increase from the quarter ended June 30, 2019 to the quarter ended June 30, 2020 primarily pertains to our share of the unrealized gains on investments held within affiliated entities.
+The increase from the quarter ended September 30, 2019 to the quarter ended September 30, 2020 primarily pertains to our share of the income at Arc Home coupled with unrealized gains on investments held within affiliated entities.
+During the current quarter, we recognized \$13.4 million of equity in earnings from affiliates related to our investment in AG Arc.
+The increase in earnings within AG Arc was the result of elevated origination volumes and the related lending revenues experienced at Arc Home.